thisissoon/SaltLondonMeetup/README.md

 To run these states all you need is Docker and if you are on OSX or windows you will also need Boot2Docker.
 Then follow the build instructions.

+Slides from the talk can be found here on [Slide Share](http://www.slideshare.net/SOON_/salt-docker-1)

 ## Build the Salt Docker Image

 ```